sharkdp/fd/README.md

     -X, --exec-batch <cmd>             Execute a command with all search results at once -E, --exclude <pattern>...
 Exclude entries that match the given glob pattern -c, --color <when>                 When to use colors: never, *auto*, always -S, --size <size>...
-Limit results based on the size of files.
-        --changed-within <date|dur>    Filter by file modification time (newer than) --changed-before <date|dur>    Filter by file modification time (older than)
+Limit results based on the size of files --changed-within <date|dur>    Filter by file modification time (newer than) --changed-before <date|dur>    Filter by file modification time (older than) -o, --owner <user:group>           Filter by owning user and/or group

 ARGS:
-    <pattern>    the search pattern - a regular expression unless '--glob' is used (optional)
+    <pattern>    the search pattern (a regular expression, unless '--glob' is used; optional)
     <path>...    the root directory for the filesystem search (optional)
 ```